refnx/refnx/doc/installation.rst

 *refnx* has been tested on Python 3.5, 3.6 and 3.7.
 It requires the *numpy, scipy, cython* packages to work.
-Additional features require the *pytest, h5py, xlrd, uncertainties, ptemcee, matplotlib, Jupyter,* *ipywidgets, traitlets, tqdm, pandas* packages.
+Additional features require the *pytest, h5py, xlrd, uncertainties, ptemcee, matplotlib, Jupyter,* *ipywidgets, traitlets, tqdm, pandas, pyqt, periodictable* packages.
 To build the bleeding edge code you will need to have access to a C-compiler to build a couple of Python extensions.
 C-compilers should be installed on Linux.
 On OSX you will need to install Xcode and the command line tools.
 On Windows you will need to install the correct `Visual Studio compiler`_ for your Python version.

 Installation into a *conda* environment